mechanical-turk/cobalt-base/README.md

     │   my_second_component.css
 ```

-What's more, you realize that you always have to code the same following lines for your components:
+What's more, you realize that you always have to code the same following lines for your react components:

 ```js
 import React, { Component, PropTypes } from 'react';